osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

              opensciencegrid/stash-cache:release
 ```

-### Running Stash Cache on container with systemd
+### Running a cache on container with systemd

-An example systemd service file for Stash Cache.
+An example systemd service file for the OSDF cache.
 This will require creating the environment file in the directory `/opt/xcache/.env`.

 !!! note